 Also, if your costume was purchased as a package costume from a professional costume supplier, you may show it but you will not be eligible for a prize.
 We may not catch all of these but we do have an expert on the judging panel who knows most of them.

-Hall costume awards will be given at the Necronomi-Prom.
+Hall costume awards will be given out during the day Saturday.

 At The Con